kubakrzep9/Yahoo-Calendar-Web-Scraper/README.md

 # Yahoo-Calendar-Web-Scraper

 [DISCONTINUED]
 Note: I was able to successfully pull sets of stocks and relevant information (price, volume, etc).
 I was able to filter through this data set to identify a set of stocks that fit my criteria however, the front end aspect was a challenge for me.
-I had decided to use Tkinter to build a GUI to display the information however I could not finish it.
+I had decided to use Tkinter to build a GUI to display the information but, I could not finish it.
 I decided to move onto more pressing projects, namely my <a href="https://github.com/kubakrzep9/Robotic-Arm-Interface">Robotic Arm Interface</a>, that I believed would be more beneficial.
 I intend on returning to this program concept, however I will most likely write it in Java and incorporate it into my <a href="https://github.com/kubakrzep9/Trader-Tools">Trader-Tools app</a>.